coder/coder/docs/ides.md

 1. When your IDE download is complete, JetBrains will prompt you for your license.
 When done, you'll be able to use your IDE.

+## Web IDEs

+Web IDEs (code-server, JetBrains Projector, VNC, etc.) are defined in the template.
+See [configuring IDEs](./templates/configuring-ides.md).